janwilmake/xymake/thread.md

 How does it work?
 Using some neat Cloudflare Worker tricks:

 1. The site serves different content to different consumers:

 • HTML with og-image to crawlers
 • Raw markdown to humans and agents

 2. I preload og-image generation with `ctx.waitUntil` for instant social sharing

 ---

-I made this using @workers-og to turn specialized HTML into SVG then PNG, all from a Cloudflare Worker.
+I made this using `workers-og` to turn specialized HTML into SVG then PNG, all from a Cloudflare Worker.

 The entire project contains ~40,000 tokens of code, built with help from Claude and Grok for code generation from natural language specs.